-Explosion hazard due to overheating of the machine caused by a layer of dust
+Explosion hazard due to overheating of the machine caused by deposits of dust

-Layers of dust thicker than 5mm can insulate the machine, resulting in overheating.
+Deposits of dust have a thermal insulation effect, which can lead to the machine overheating.
 The maximum surface temperature of the machine cannot be adhered to.
 The dust can ignite, resulting in an explosion.
-This can result in death, serious injury or material damage.
+This can result in death, serious injury, or material damage.

-- Dust the machine regularly. - Do not allow dust layers thicker than 5 mm to build up on the machine surface. - Do not switch the machine on until the dust has been removed.
+- · Dust the machine regularly. - Do not switch the machine on until the dust has been removed.